 We have a proven process that allows us to create videos that impact and stand out from other videos on the market.
 But before we got to this point, we, too, were making the same mistake as most video marketing specialists.

 Here are four gaps we’ve noticed that make today’s video case studies ‘unconvertable’.

 Gap 1: Most case study videos don’t factor in the business model and are limited in scope and pattern

 Most video production companies don’t take the time to understand the business vertical they are dealing with, their model, and how to adapt the style and format of the video.

-As a result, they produce case study videos that are the opposite of what they should be.
+As a result, they produce video marketing case studies that are the opposite of what they should be.

 A first example to illustrate this is those case study videos that are nothing but mere testimonial videos.
 The videos that fall into this category feature customers saying nice things about the company in question vs. expressing how the company has helped them using supporting figures and facts.